 Get lost in the Metropolitan Museum of Art

 The Metropolitan Museum of Art (Met) is one of the finest art galleries in the world, with works that range from ancient Egypt to the modern era.
 The museum is so vast (there are 19 curatorial departments that host various collections) that it takes an entire day to explore, if not more.
 The good thing is that re-admissions are allowed on the same day, so it is possible to leave and come back to continue the visit.
-It’s also possible to buy tickets to the Met in advance to skip the lines.
+If you want to skip the line to enter MET, you can get your tickets online here or here.

 Go around in circles at Guggenheim Museum

 The Guggenheim Museum is one of the must sees of New York.
 It was was designed by Frank Lloyd Wright, and opened in 1959.
 The building is a real work of art, both on the outside and on the inside.
 The hosted exhibits change regularly, so make sure to check what’s on when planning to visit.
-It actually is the architecture of the building that is simply unique.
+However, if you ask me it actually is the architecture of the building that is simply unique.